justjake/ircbot_workshop/README.md

     see if the message contains any of them.
 See [String#include][include] and [Array#each][each]

-  - `on_reply`:, a regex-matched method that only responds if a "thank-you" message is sent to the bot.
+  - `on_reply`: a regex-matched method that only responds if a "thank-you" message is sent to the bot.
 Sends back "You're welcome, peaceful friend" or some similarly polite reply.